timbreitkreutz/atv.js/README.md

 # atv.js
-Lightweight JavaScript for Rails inspired by Stimulus.js
+Lightweight JavaScript for Rails inspired by Stimulus.js; jsminifies to under 6,000 bytes.

 Do you just want to have actions, targets, and values available in your Rails JS controllers?
 Tired of messing around with `this` and `bind` and the other bad parts of JavaScript?